EighteenZi/rocksdb_wiki/Write-Stall.md

 > Stopping writes because we have 20 level-0 files

-**Too many pending compaction bytes.** When estimated bytes pending for compaction reaches `soft_pending_compaction_bytes`, writes are stalled.
+### Too many pending compaction bytes
+When estimated bytes pending for compaction reaches `soft_pending_compaction_bytes`, writes are stalled.
 When estimated bytes pending for compaction reaches `hard_pending_compaction_bytes`, write are fully stopped to wait for compaction.
 In these cases, you will get info logs in LOG file similar to

 > Stalling writes because of estimated pending compaction bytes 500000000